avigad/lamr/README.md

 and installs Lean and Mathlib.
 It then presents you with a VS Code window, running in a virtual copy of the repository.
+When the terminal shows that the build has completed, you can open any `.lean` file in the `LAMR` folder to start Lean.

 You can update the repository by opening a terminal in the browser and typing `git pull` followed by `lake exe cache get` and `lake build` as above.